Strategic leadership: General approaches

 This third question recognizes that every strategy process defines a community and creates a team.
 This is true whether the leader is aware of it or not and whether the leader manages it or not.
 The question being asked is, “Does the strategy-making create an exclusive club of capable thinkers, or create a broad base of ownership and commitment leading to a sense of citizenship across a much larger group?”

-Analytical: The analytical approach to strategy creates an exclusive “inner circle” of thinkers who are in the know and make most of the decisions.
-Being part of this group feels good because it is similar to being part of a private society.
-The common element that binds society members together is their close-knit exclusiveness and the extraordinary access and understanding of the data and thinking that leads to the strategy.
-This smaller group is well versed in the views of the leader and the data and knows how the different pieces of the strategy fit together.
+Analytical: The analytical approach to strategy creates a community of innovators that make the majority of the decisions.

 Human: A leader focusing on the human dimension is concerned about building a sense of citizenship among a much larger group of people.
 It is built around a process that invites much broader participation and relies on input from many others outside of the top team.
 The aim is to create a sense of belonging and ownership across the organization.
 In this situation, many more people feel they can have an informed opinion about the overall strategy.
 They believe they have been part of its development and that they can influence the outcome.
 In that sense, it is their strategy.

 Question 4: When is strategy making finished?

 Most leaders have an idea of how strategy making and time are related.
 The question being asked is, “Is strategy making as a discrete set of sequential activities with a defined start and stop?
 Or, is strategy something that is continually reforming itself, never quite complete or perfected but always in a state of evolution?”
 At its essence, the question is, “In the organization, is the strategy process fundamentally linear with a defined beginning and end, or is it fundamentally iterative with no defined endpoint?”

 Analytical: From the analytical view, good strategy-making follows a linear process with each task being “checked off” as it is completed.
 As set out in many strategy texts, it is a set of reasonably well-defined steps leading to a fully formed plan of execution.
 Effectively, the strategy is set for a defined time period and executed.